-Mr. Chernoff holds directly or indirectly 64,455,786 Common Shares, representing approximately 34.2% of our Common Shares (27.7% of all of the currently outstanding voting shares) and First Reserve owns 44,241,698 Special Voting Shares, representing all of the outstanding Special Voting Shares and 2,702,702 Common Shares (approximately 20.6% of all of the currently outstanding voting shares) and all of the outstanding Subsidiary Preferred Shares.
-In addition to the foregoing, First Reserve has been provided certain rights pursuant to the terms of the Investment Agreement as further described under "General Development of Our Business - History and Development - Year Ended December 31, 2018".
-Pursuant to the Recapitalization Transaction, the shareholdings of each of Mr. Chernoff and First Reserve will increase as further described under "General Development of Our Business - Recent Developments".
-In addition, First Reserve and the Company will enter into the New Investor Rights Agreement which provides First Reserve certain governance rights.
+Mr. Chernoff holds directly or indirectly 135,202,821 Common Shares, representing approximately 20% of our Common Shares and First Reserve owns 234,978,500 Common Shares representing approximately 36% of our Common Shares.
+In addition, First Reserve and the Corporation have entered into the New Investor Rights Agreement which provides First Reserve certain governance rights.
 As a result, such persons exercise significant control over us, giving them the ability to, among other things affect the voting results with respect to the election of directors, the approval of significant corporate transactions and the ability to delay or prevent a change of control that could be otherwise beneficial to minority Shareholders.
 Such persons will generally have the ability to influence the outcome of any matter submitted for the vote or consent of our Shareholders.
 In some cases, the interests of such persons may not be the same as those of our other Shareholders.
 The effect of such persons' rights and influence may impact the price that other investors are willing to pay for our securities.
 If any of the foregoing persons sells a substantial number of the shares in which they own in the public market, or otherwise, the market price of the Common Shares could fall.
 The perception among the public that these sales will occur could also contribute to a decline in the market price of the Common Shares.